Time zone: UTC+5 hours 30 mins

 The application takes 2-3 working days to process.
 Within 72 hours, you should get a confirmation email with a visa reference number which you need to print and present to the immigration authorities on arrival in India.

-Should you need any assistance, our partners The Travel Visa Company Ltd are on hand to assist.
-Please call them on 01270 250 590 or visit http://thetravelvisacompany.co.uk/
+Should you need any assistance, our partners Travcour (UK) are on hand to assist.
+Please call them on 0208 543 1846 or visit www.travcour.com

 Notes in regular circulation are in denominations of Rupees 10, 20, 50, 100, 500 & 1000.
 There are 100 Paise in a Rupee and there are coins of Rupees 5 or less, going down to 10 Paise.
 Most people do not wait for change of less than one Rupee or so; even beggars may refuse smaller coins.